Back to School: 6 Top Tips to help your child get ready for school - Love Writing Co.

 • Fill up their Pencil Case!

-Check out our back to school stationery essentials, currently on special offer at www.lovewritingco.com .
-From all things Tripod Grip writing pencils, to erasable colouring pencils and eraser sharpeners.
-When using Love Writing Co. writing tools, studies show a faster, improved writing ability, and improved grip and control amongst children.
+From all things Tripod Grip Pencils to our award-winning activity workbooks - when using Love Writing Co. writing tools, studies show a faster, improved writing ability and improved pencil grip.

 • Talk to your child about the NEW friends they will make.